lennard134/TicketToRideLAMAS/index.md

 Additionally, a player can build a train station to utilize a route that has already been claimed by another player.
 Lastly, a player has the possibility to obtain new route cards.

+The route cards contain two cities between which the agent will have to create a route by placing trains on the connections between cities.
+When the route is finished, the player obtains the number of points as indicated by the route card.
+To place trains on a connection (i.e. claim a connection), a player can draw train cards.
+The connections have different colours indicating which colour train card is needed to claim that specific connection.
+The length of the connection indicates how many train cards of a particular colour are needed.
+Furthermore, there are multiple joker cards in the game that can be used as any of the colours.
+Jokers are also necessary for claiming ferry connection (i.e. connections that go over water), in the ferry connection regular cards can be combined with minimum of required jokers.

 ## Research goal
 The goal of our research is to simulate and model (a simplification of) Ticket to Ride.

 ## Simplifications of the game
-In the original version of Ticket to Ride Europe there are 47 nodes (cities), 90 edges (connections) and 46 destination cards (routes), and the game can be played by 2 to 5 players ([here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9)).
+In the original version of Ticket to Ride Europe there are 47 cities (nodes), 90 connections (edges) and 46 route cards, and the game can be played by 2 to 5 players ([here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9)).
-For our research, this is simply too complex.
-Therefore, we aim to simplify the game such that we have 3 agents playing the game.
+For our research, this is too complex.
+Therefore, we simplify the game such that we have 3 agents playing the game.

 We will begin our implementation with a subset of the original board layout.
-For example, we can start by only taking Western Europe.
-The number of destination cards will be influenced by the subset of the nodes that we take, and we assume all agents have perfect knowledge about the possible routes in the game, that is, they know which destination cards are in the game.
-We also apply the simplification that all destination cards are distributed among the agents.
+We choose the play the game using different western European cities.
+The number of route cards will be influenced by the subset of the nodes that we take, and we assume all agents have perfect knowledge about the possible routes in the game, that is, they know which route cards are in the game.
+We also apply the simplification that all route cards are distributed among the agents.
 This automatically removes the possibility to use a turn to obtain new route cards.

-Additionally, to allow for knowledge to influence agent decisions in a reasonable way, we limit the agents to only two ways to place trains: either claim a section of railway such that you progress on one of your own routes, or such that you hinder your opponent based on what you know about their possible routes.
+Additionally, to allow for knowledge to influence agent decisions, we limit the agents to only two ways to place trains: either claim a section of railway such that you progress on one of your own routes, or such that you hinder your opponent based on what you know about their possible routes.
 This means that knowledge will directly influence the strategies of the agents.
 If an agent cannot claim any routes that are allowed within the limitations of